Visit Marrakesh: The Good, the Bad, and the Ugly

 The ugly truth about Morocco

 I’m sorry to start on a negative note, but I’m going through all of this because I read a CN Traveler article including Morocco in a list of “the best places for your first trip abroad”, and as much as I love Conde Nast, I think they’re mistaken.
 Don’t get me wrong, Morocco is wonderful, but you need to have a thick skin and a bit of travel experience to fully enjoy it.
-Is Morocco safe?
-Sure!
-It’s becoming more and more touristy, so maybe things will slowly change.
-If you’re a solo female traveler, try to avoid going during Ramadan and you should be fine : )
+It sure is safe, in fact it’s becoming more and more touristy, so maybe things will slowly change.

 The snake charmers were the worst thing to witness in my visit to Marrakesh.
 The poor snakes (and every other animal, like little monkeys chained by their necks) were carried in potato sacks and left in the heat during the day.
 Just horrible!
 But once I got over the heartbreak of knowing there’s nothing I could do for the animals (other than not take a photo to at least try to discourage the practice), I started to see the real charm…